AbhinavMV/DSA/README.md

 ##### 96th - Heapq package in python, Kth smallest and largest element, K elements close to x

 ##### 97th - Heap - Frequency Sort, kClosest points to the origin

+##### 98th - Minimum Cost to Merge Stones - Greedy solution done but not optimized :/ ->Need to think differently now